OO0oo0oOOooo/audio-manager/README.md

 # Setup
 * Drop prefab in scene
-* Assign the scripts AudioSources from children
+* Assign the AudioSources from children
-* Create Audio Clips scriptable objects
+* Create Audio Clips scriptable object
-* Assign Scriptable objects to script
+* Assign Scriptable objects
 * Assign Mixer Group that you want PlayRandomClipAtPosition() and PlayOnParent() to use
 * Place VolumeSettings script in the scene and assign the mixer and ui sliders